Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Recognition of Amalgamated Factors

 \MTB*

-\begin{proof} The direction $(b) \Rightarrow (a)$ holds in much greater generality: if $\Gamma = \Delta \am \Lambda$ is residually finite and $\Chi^h = K$ is finite then $\Gh = \Db \amalg_{\upchi} \overline{\Lambda} = \Db \amalg_K \overline{\Lambda}^h$, where the first equality holds by Proposition \ref{Prop::completion of fundamental group} and the second equality holds as conjugation by $h \in \Db$ is an automorphism of $\Gh$ which fixes $\Db$.
+\begin{proof} The direction $(b) \Rightarrow (a)$ holds in much greater generality: if $\Gamma = \Delta \am \Lambda$ is residually finite and $\Chi^h = K$ is finite then $\Gh = \Db \amalg_{\upchi} \overline{\Lambda} = \Db \amalg_K \overline{\Lambda}^h$, where the first equality holds by Proposition~\ref{Prop::completion of fundamental group} and the second equality holds as conjugation by $h \in \Db$ is an automorphism of $\Gh$ which fixes $\Db$.

 For the direction $(a) \Rightarrow (b)$, assume that $\Delta \leq \Gamma$ are both finitely generated virtually free groups and that the profinite completion of $\Gamma$ is a profinite free product $\Gh = \Db \amalg_K L$ with amalgamation along a finite subgroup $K \leq \Gh$.
 Let $T$ be the profinite structure tree associated to this splitting, and write $\alpha_\Delta \in V(T)$ to denote the vertex associated to the coset $\Db$ in $T$.
-As virtually free groups are LERF by M. Hall's theorem (cf. \cite[11.2.2]{Ribes_Graphs}) we have $\Db \cap \Gamma = \Delta$.
-Moreover, $\Db$ is malnormal relative to $K$ in $\Gh$ by Lemma \ref{Lem::Relative Malnormality}.
+As noted in Lemma~\ref{Lem::Induced Topology}, $\Delta$ is closed in the profinite topology on $\Gamma$, and so $\Db \cap \Gamma = \Delta$.
 Let $p$ be a prime number which is strictly greater than the order of $K$ and consider $\Fp[[\Gh]]$ as a profinite right $\Gh$-module.
-By Corollary \ref{Cor::Amalgam}, there exists a continuous right derivation
+By Corollary \ref{Cor::Amalgam}, there exists a continuous derivation